andali89/blog/_posts/2025-01-29-latex-worksop-settings.md

 title: Setting forward search and inverse search in SumatraPDF for LaTeX-Workshop
 ---

-To set up forward and inverse search in SumatraPDF with LaTeX Workshop in Visual Studio Code, follow these steps:
+To set up forward and inverse search in SumatraPDF using LaTeX Workshop extention in Visual Studio Code, follow these steps:

 ## Configure SumatraPDF